craigbartlett7/local-insights-mvp/data/README.md

 - `median_household_income` in GBP/year.

 The app will compute the average of all MSOA centroids within 5 km of the selected location.

+## Included demo dataset
+A small demo `msoa_income.csv` is preloaded with sample centroids and incomes (London, Northampton, Manchester, etc.).
+Replace with full ONS dataset for production use.